-- In mid-2014, 44.3 percent of U.S. households owned shares of mutual funds or other U.S.-registered investment companies-including exchange-traded funds, closed-end funds, and unit investment trusts-representing an estimated 54.5 million households and 92.7 million investors.
-Mutual funds were the most common type of investment company owned, with 53.2 million U.S. households, or 43.3 percent, owning mutual funds in mid-2014.
-The survey also found that 90.4 million individual investors owned mutual funds in mid-2014. - Most U.S. mutual fund shareholders had moderate household incomes and were in their peak earning and saving years.
-More than half of U.S. households owning mutual funds had incomes between \$25,000 and \$99,999, and nearly two-thirds were headed by individuals between the ages of 35 and 64 in mid-2014.
+- In mid-2015, 44.1 percent of U.S. households owned shares of mutual funds or other U.S.-registered investment companies-including exchange-traded funds, closed-end funds, and unit investment trusts-representing an estimated 54.9 million households and 93.1 million investors.
+Mutual funds were the most common type of investment company owned, with 53.6 million U.S. households, or 43.0 percent, owning mutual funds in mid-2015.
+The survey also found that 90.9 million individual investors owned mutual funds in mid-2015. - Most U.S. mutual fund shareholders had moderate household incomes and were in their peak earning and saving years.
+Half of U.S. households owning mutual funds had incomes between \$25,000 and \$99,999, and 64 percent were headed by individuals between the ages of 35 and 64 in mid-2015.
 Three times as many U.S. households owned mutual funds through tax-deferred accounts-employer-sponsored retirement plans, individual retirement accounts (IRAs), and variable annuities-as owned mutual funds outside such accounts. - Mutual fund owners reported that investment performance was the most influential of the many factors that shaped their opinions of the fund industry.
-About two-thirds of mutual fund shareholders indicated that fund performance was a "very" important factor influencing their views of the industry, and more than four in 10 cited fund performance as the most important factor. - Shareholders' willingness to take investment risk remained at the same subdued levels seen since the 2008 financial crisis.
-Thirty-one percent of mutual fundowning households were willing to take substantial or above-average risk for financial gain in mid-2014, compared with 36 percent in May 2008.
+Fifty-nine percent of mutual fund shareholders indicated that fund performance was a "very" important factor influencing their views of the industry, and nearly four in 10 cited fund performance as the most important factor. - Shareholders' willingness to take investment risk remained at the same subdued levels seen since the 2008 financial crisis.
+Thirty-one percent of mutual fundowning households were willing to take substantial or above-average risk for financial gain in mid-2015, compared with 36 percent in May 2008.
 As in previous years, households that do not own mutual funds are less willing to take investment risk than mutual fund shareholders.

-- Mutual fund companies' favorability rating among shareholders remained the same in mid-2014, with favorability at 68 percent.
-Seventeen percent of mutual fund-owning households reported having "very favorable" impressions, an increase of 31 percent from 2013.
-In mid-2014, older mutual fund investors reported higher favorability ratings compared with younger investors and more recent investors. - Mutual fund-owning households used the Internet extensively.
-More than nine in 10 households owning mutual funds had Internet access in mid-2014.
-The gaps in Internet access between younger and older households and between higher- and lower-income households have narrowed, and in mid-2014, more than eight in 10 mutual fund-owning households had Internet access across each age or income grouping.
+- Mutual fund companies' favorability rating among shareholders remained about the same in mid-2015, with favorability at 67 percent.
+Sixteen percent of mutual fund-owning households reported having "very favorable" impressions, similar to 2014.
+In mid-2015, more-seasoned mutual fund investors reported higher favorability ratings compared with recent investors. - Mutual fund-owning households used the Internet extensively.
+Ninety-one percent of households owning mutual funds had Internet access in mid-2015.
+The gaps in Internet access between younger and older households and between higher- and lower-income households have narrowed, and in mid-2015, the vast majority of mutual fund-owning households had Internet access across each age or income grouping.

-U.S. Households' Ownership of Mutual Funds
+U.S. Household Ownership of Mutual Funds

-More Than 53 Million U.S. Households Owned Mutual Funds in Mid-2014
+More Than 53 Million U.S. Households Owned Mutual Funds in Mid-2015

-Assets in U.S.-registered investment companies-mutual funds, exchange-traded funds (ETFs), closed-end funds, and unit investment trusts (UITs)-totaled \$17.8 trillion as of mid-2014.
-Households held about 86 percent, or \$15.4 trillion, of all these fund assets; registered fund assets represented more than one-fifth of households' financial assets.
-In mid-2014, 44.3 percent of U.S. households owned some type of registered fund, representing an estimated 54.5 million households and 92.7 million investors.
+Assets in U.S.-registered investment companies-mutual funds, exchange-traded funds (ETFs), closed-end funds, and unit investment trusts (UITs)-totaled \$18.6 trillion as of mid-2015.
+Households held about 85 percent, or \$15.8 trillion, of all these fund assets; registered fund assets represented more than one-fifth of households' financial assets.
+In mid-2015, 44.1 percent of U.S. households owned some type of registered fund, representing an estimated 54.9 million households and 93.1 million investors.